michelle-min/ASD-word-learning/README.md

 ## PAL Tasks

 The PAL task has participants learn a pair of images, one a symbol and the other an object.
 The pairs are either iconically related or non-iconically related (i.e., ambiguous).
 There are two blocks of teaching and two blocks of testing for a total of four blocks.
 In both **teach blocks**, participants watch 9 videos that associate the symbol and object through movement.
-One teach block has only iconic pairs (`ico_teach_procedure`) and the other has only ambiguous pairs (`amb_teach_procedure`).
+One  block has only iconic pairs and the other has only ambiguous pairs (`block1_teach_procedure` and `block2_teach_procedure`).

 The corresponding **test blocks** display the 9 objects in random order and ask participants to select the matching symbol (one correct, one randomly selected).
-Just like before, one test block has only iconic pairs (`ico_test_procedure`) and the other has only ambiguous pairs (`amb_test_procedure`).
+Just like before, one test block has only iconic pairs  and the other has only ambiguous pairs (`block1_test_procedure` and `block2_test_procedure`).

 The order of the four blocks is determined by the experiment version, which is randomly assigned to participants.
 Initially, the 18 symbol-object pairs were all iconic.
-After being split into two random groups, A and B, half of the pairings were shuffled to create ambiguous pairings.
-Condition 1 keeps iconic pairings for group A and shuffles pairings for group B, while condition 2 shuffles pairings for group A and keeps the iconic pairings for group B. Then, when the tasks are shown, the order is again randomized to be either iconic->arbitrary or arbitrary->iconic.
+After being split into two random groups, red and blue, half of the pairings were shuffled to create ambiguous pairings.
+Condition 1 keeps iconic pairings for group red (A) and shuffles pairings for group blue (B), while condition 2 keeps the iconic pairings for group blue (C) and shuffles pairings for group red (D).
+Then, when the tasks are shown, the order is again randomized to be either iconic->arbitrary or arbitrary->iconic.
 With 2 conditions and 2 orders, there are four possible versions:

 1) cond 1, order 1 = A iconic, B arbitrary
 2) cond 1, order 2 = B arbitrary, A iconic
-3) cond 2, order 1 = A arbitrary, B iconic
+3) cond 2, order 1 = C iconic, D arbitrary
-4) cond 2, order 2 = B iconic, A arbitrary
+4) cond 2, order 2 = D arbitrary, C iconic

 ## Data